vmware-archive/cb-event-duplicator/README.md

 # Event extractor/duplicator for Carbon Black

-Extract events from one Carbon Black server and send them to another server - useful for demo/testing purposes
+Extract events from one Carbon Black server and send them to another server - useful for demo/testing purposes.
+Note that since this tool works at the SOLR level (underneath the supported API), it does *not* support Carbon Black clusters at this time.

 ## Installation Quickstart